manalj/ga/ReadMe.md

 ## Description
-This script implements a simple genetic algorithm which was discussed in class.
+This script implements a simple genetic algorithm.
 The implementation was done in Python 2.7.

 ## Approach
 Overall, the implementation starts by initializing a random population, we then loop until we reach the best fitness, or we reach a maximum number of generations we set.
 Each file includes a specific fitness function to the problem it's treating.